GaneshKumarVasanthala/Learning-Azure-Repos/README.md

 # Learning-Azure-Repos
-Curently learning Azure Devops with the basic connection with boards to Github repo
+Started to take things on a serious note with regards to basic repo stuff